SansGuidon/bookmarks/README.md

 * [Scott Santens](https://www.weforum.org/agenda/2017/01/why-we-should-all-have-a-basic-income/) - (2017) Why we should all have a basic income
 * [Srinivas Rao](https://medium.com/the-mission/professionals-vs-amateurs-6ef9ec64cbc3) - (2018) Professionals vs Amateurs
 > When we are amateurs our life was about drama, denial, and distraction — Steven Pressfield
+* [The XY problem](http://xyproblem.info/) - is asking about your attempted solution rather than your actual problem.
+This leads to enormous amounts of wasted time and energy, both on the part of people asking for help, and on the part of those providing help.

 > Tools
 * [Chris Barber/ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.